Verdify Book a Fit Call

 Best first offer

-Find one bounded exception workflow before automating customer or retailer actions.
+Find one controlled exception workflow before automating customer or retailer actions.

 AI reads retailer context, order records, claim evidence, return reason, and product content from approved sources.